 - Make reasonable adjustments for disabled, expectant mothers etc. as normal – be cognisant of any unintentional impacts – ensure there is a feedback loop

 Objective: Aim to maintain social distancing wherever possible, including commuting & travelling during work.

 Currently in the UK, the social distancing guidelines are recommending to maintain 2m between people where possible.

 If social distancing is not possible, use Hierarchy of Control approach.
-Use mitigation measures as per ‘Managing Risk’ section if necessary.
+Use mitigation measures as per the ‘Managing Risk’ section as necessary.

 Note: Applies to all areas of the business i.e. entrances/exits, meeting rooms, canteens etc.